-6. Close of the Government's Case-in-Chief and Close of Evidence
+6. Close of Plaintiff's Case-in-Chief and Close of Evidence

-Close of the Government's Case-in-Chief
+Close of Plaintiff's Case-in-Chief

-At the close of the Government's case-in-chief, after consulting with Defendant, the Government must file on the docket its list of the Government's exhibits which were admitted into evidence during trial.
+No later than one calendar day after the closing of Plaintiff's case-in-chief, after consulting with Defendant, Plaintiff must file on the docket its list of Plaintiff's exhibits which were admitted into evidence during trial.
 See supra Standing Order Section VIII.d.
 Generally, the Court will not allow demonstrative exhibits to go back to the jury for deliberations, unless all parties consent.
 See Baugh ex rel.
 Baugh v.
 Cuprum S.A. de C.V., 730 F.3d 701, 705 (7th Cir.
 2013) ("The general rule is that materials not admitted into evidence simply should not be sent to the jury for use in its deliberations.") (internal citation omitted).
 To the extent the parties agree that any such demonstratives may be used in jury deliberations, they should be included on the exhibit list(s).

-To the extent, as a result of the parties' meet and confer, there are any disagreements about which exhibits were admitted into evidence or demonstratives that should go back with the jury (keeping in mind that the default is that demonstratives will not be used during deliberations), the Government shall identify those exhibits in its filing, and the parties should be prepared to discuss those exhibits before the Court.
+To the extent, as a result of the parties' meet and confer, there are any disagreements about which exhibits were admitted into evidence or demonstratives that should go back with the jury (keeping in mind that the default is that demonstratives will not be used during deliberations), Plaintiff shall identify those exhibits in its filing, and the parties should be prepared to discuss those exhibits before the Court.

-At the same time, the Government must submit the following to the Courtroom Deputy the following:
+At the same time (no later than one calendar day after the close of Plaintiff's case-in-chief), Plaintiff must submit the following to the Courtroom Deputy the following: